 “So what do you want?” my horse asks.

 “Let the horse in!” says Johnny.
 “The windows are big enough, this should be fun to have a talking horse at home!”

 “Did you hear that, Rico?
 Come on in!”

 Once Rico is inside and Johnny invites him to partake of our popcorn ‘dinner’, I get the pinwheel out of my bag once again.

 “Look, Johnny,” I say.
 “This has been our particular compass on this journey.
 It shows the seven colors of the rainbow, representing our chakras, the energetic wheels inside us that need to be worked on to acquire balance.
-When I acquired this pinwheel, I started gently blowing on it when movement was needed, and I felt that the blocks inside of me were slowly being lifted, so that the wheels could spin again, both this object and the wheels within myself.
+When I acquired this pinwheel, I started gently blowing on it when movement was needed, and I felt that the blockages inside of me were slowly being lifted, so that the wheels could spin again, both this object and the wheels within myself.
 It took me A LONG time to reach balance, and coming here to write this story.
-This is what I needed to complete the shifting process of my thoughts and feelings.
+This is what I needed in order to complete the shifting process of my thoughts and feelings.
 Throughout this dream journey I have been gradually reaching the state I needed to reach, mentally and emotionally.
 There’s still something I need to shift before I can write ‘the end’ of this story to start a new one, but first I wanted to propose a collaboration.
 You’re a character in a story, and I have turned myself in a character too.
-Would you like me to play the role of someone in Aldous’s story, if you struggle reaching out to them?”
+Would you like me to play the role of someone in Aldous’ story, if you struggle reaching out to them?”

 “I know nobody has asked ME, but I think it’s a great idea!” says Rico.
 “I miss our true home.
 It’s getting late already.
 Home is no longer here…”